Vladivostok State University of Economics and Service: Departments

-International Cooperation
+International cooperation

 VSUES is a member of the Erasmus+ program of the European Union.
 It has over 60 international partners, with 700 students coming to study at VSUES each year.
 Partners are mainly located in the Asia Pacific Region, the USA and Greece.
 In collaboration with foreign partners VSUES holds international projects and events.

 Annual International fashion contest of young designers «PYGMALION» has been held in VSUES for more than 20 years. «PYGMALION» is a colorful spring festival of youth and talents, since it offers a great opportunity for talented young artists to present their ambitious projects to leading experts and to a broad audience.

-International students are offered an intensive Russian language course that prepares them to take courses at any Russian institution of higher learning.
-The university also offers students a class on the Russian Far East, which focuses on the economy, geography, geopolitics, and politics of the region.
-International students also have the opportunity to engage in a wide-ranged cultural program, including museum trips, Russian cultural activities, and Russian holiday celebrations.
-On campus, there is an International Club that offers students the opportunity to engage in cross-cultural communication and advance their knowledge of their target foreign language.